ysskrishna/video-generation-ai-pipeline/README.md

 # Image to Video Generation Pipeline
 A full stack application which allows users to demonstrate a image to video generation pipeline using distributed systems

+> **Note**: This repository is archived.
+Development continues at [ysskrishna/PixelMotion](https://github.com/ysskrishna/PixelMotion).
+Please refer to the new repository for the latest updates and contributions.

 ## Techstack used:
 - React
 - Tailwindcss